AdobeDocs/experience-manager-gems.en/help/gems/aem-web-performance.md

 # AEM Web Performance{#aem-web-performance}

 Delivering complex web experiences fast is challenging.
-In this talk, Joel will shed light on some of the more common pitfalls.
-It will include theory, examples, best practices as well as demonstration of tooling around the following areas - Network & latency: optimizations for HTTP/1.1 and HTTP/2 - Slow AEM server requests: identifying issues - JavaScript: minimizing overhead
+In this talk, Joel sheds light on some of the more common pitfalls.
+It includes theory, examples, best practices, and demonstration of tooling around the following areas - Network & latency: optimizations for HTTP/1.1 and HTTP/2 - Slow AEM server requests: identifying issues - JavaScript: minimizing overhead

 >[!VIDEO](https://video.tv.adobe.com/v/19296/?quality=9)